 And now he’s on a mission: to become the strongest non-adaptive amputee lifter in the world.

-“There was a lot of people, who didn’t think I could do it,” said Mitchell, who will compete in his first full powerlifting competition on January 7 looking to post a total that will qualify him for USA Powerlifting Nationals.
+“There was a lot of people, who didn’t think I could do it,” said Mitchell, who competed in a full powerlifting competition in 2016.

 “There were times I didn’t think I could.
 But there was a lot of people who want to see it happen.
 [Powerlifting legend] Ed [Coan] thinks I’m the most legendary thing walking around now.
 He said, ‘What you are doing is impossible and you are going to be the first to do it.
 You’re setting history.’
 I never thought about it like that.
 For me, it’s very hard to quit something.
 I wanted to find a way.”